prem-gosavi/TOPS-Assignments/README.md

-# TOPS-Assignments
+# TOPS Assignments

-The hardware componets task have been completed.
+This repository contains the assignments completed during my training at TOPS Technologies.

-## Assignment
+## Assignments

-* Hardware and Its Components
+### 1. Hardware and Its Components

-## Description

-This assignment covers the basic concepts of computer hardware and its major components, including input devices, output devices, storage devices, and processing units.

-Author: Prem Gosavi
+- Introduction to computer hardware
+- Internal and external hardware components
+- Basic understanding of computer architecture

+### 2. Types of Motherboards and CPU Sockets
+- Different types of motherboards
+- CPU socket types and compatibility
+- Basic motherboard architecture

+---

+More assignments will be added as I continue my learning journey.